Thundergrid149/Thundergrid-Installer-Instructions/Etrel Inch Pro LTE Module Replacement.md

 |  Steps to update the firmware versions                                                                                               | If the charger is below the minimum versions required - follow these instructions to update the firmware to the recommended firmware versions: https://github.com/Thundergrid149/Thundergrid-Installer-Instructions/blob/main/Etrel%20Inch%20Firmware%20Update%20Procedure.md   |
 |  Unsure of the firmware versions? |   Call Thundergrid's Network Operations team on `0800 387 877` BEFORE replacing the LTE module.|

+Once the prerequisite steps have been completed, then follow the instructions below.

 | Steps                                                                                                                 | Photos |
 |-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 | 1.
 Fold down the charger with the provided black installation bracket                                                                                                                               | ![LTE](https://github.com/Thundergrid149/Thundergrid-Installer-Instructions/blob/bf5320ff43e7b706e8eac4ecd9548a664fb4998c/Files/LTE%20Module%20Replacement%20for%20Etrel%20Inch%20Pro/lte-8.jpg) |